tosc/vim/README.md

 * Create unite source for external commands.
 Switch to that unite buffer to get more output from program.
 * Make move rm selectable in unite.
-* BUG: US2 doesn't show in python files.
-* Move from using my filteromni to making an own complete longest common function.
-With this I can use fuzzy but still have my tabcompletion.
 * Make my draw into a real plugin.
+* Move my sources to vim-scripts.
 * Show insert/normal mode better in unite.
 * Echo result of rm mv add.
 Echomsg?